Skydivers narrowly avoided a collision with US fighter jets

 While the skydivers have not been identified, the fact that they did not open their parachutes and were not traveling in tandem may suggest that they had considerable experience in the extreme sport.

-The report described it as "unfortunate" that the air traffic controller at Lakenheath "had not realized the F15s were heading towards Chatteris."
+The report described it as "unfortunate" that the air traffic controller at Lakenheath "had not realized the F-15s were heading towards Chatteris."

-Investigators were "unable to reliably determine how close the F15s had been to the parachutists from the video but the F15s were clearly distinguishable," raising the question of how high the risk of collision was.
+Investigators were "unable to reliably determine how close the F-15s had been to the parachutists from the video but the F-15s were clearly distinguishable," raising the question of how high the risk of collision was.

 Nick Wall, an independent aviation safety expert, told CNN that the category B assigned to the incident is considered "pretty serious."